psoder/stupid-spotify/docs/README.md

 different filters to enable the user’s journey to new music, and finally, save the song you found to your own Spotify playlist.

-This is the final project for the course [DH2642 Interaction Programming and theDynamic Web](https://www.kth.se/student/kurser/kurs/DH2642?l=en) given at KTH during the spring of 2023.
+This is the final project for the course [DH2642 Interaction Programming and the Dynamic Web](https://www.kth.se/student/kurser/kurs/DH2642?l=en) given at KTH during the spring of 2023.

 ## Getting started